Unipisa/hpc/source/info/current_and_future.rst

 Current State and Future Development
 ----------------------------------------
 ..
-TODO
+TODO: LINKARE

-All the technical documentation is structured by "states":
+All the technical documentation reflects the current "state" and structured by "states":

 * **Current state** describe the current solutions;
 * **Next state** describe what is the project for the future.